2025 Faculty

 Martin Strauss

 Martin is a Professor in the Departments of Mathematics and Electrical Engineering and Computer Science.
 He received his A.B. degree from Columbia University and his Ph.D. from Rutgers University, both in mathematics.
 He previously held positions at Iowa State University and AT&T Labs-Research.
 His research interests include fundamental algorithms, especially randomized and approximation algorithms; algorithms for massive data sets; signal processing and computational harmonic analysis; computer security and cryptography; complexity theory.
 He has developed an activity for the Ann Arbor Hands-on Museum.
-For the past few years, has been leading the math club at a local elementary school, whose activities include competing in the Math Olympiads for Elementary and Middle Schools.
+For the past few years, he has been leading the math club at a local elementary school, whose activities include competing in the Math Olympiads for Elementary and Middle Schools.
 In his spare time, he enjoys trail running.

 Ramón Torres-Isea